 All rights reserved by Martin Zawilla as well as all the texts and all the photos on the website surfnsoul.com.
-Permission is granted exclusively to the publication of these texts and photos on each page where the publication has a clearly visible link with the following text:
+Permission is granted exclusively to the publication of these texts and photos on each page where the publication has a clearly visible link to https://surfnsoul.com with the following text:

 Surfing naturally involves some risks, but as in every nature sport real risk is minimized if our level and form are in the right relationship with the difficulty of the respective situation.
 That requires knowing how to properly assess both our level and the sea conditions.
-If this is possible, the legitimate question is whether it is not more likely to get a band disc incident when playing chess than to hurt yourself during surfing ...
+If this is possible, the legitimate question is whether it is not more likely to get a herniated disc when playing chess than to hurt yourself during surfing ...

-New beaches are exciting but ...
+New beaches are exciting, but ...

-- Characteristics of the shoreline and seabed, rocks or coral
+- Characteristics of the shore

 - Direction and intensity of possible currents

-- Other hazards
+- Other dangers